Admiral-Billy/Pokerogue-App/README.md

 - Install [NodeJS](https://nodejs.org/en)
 - Open a command prompt to the directory you stick this repo in
 - Install dependencies: `npm install`

-Run from command prompt with `npm start` or build the full app with `npm run build:platform` (where platform is "win", "mac", or "linux").<br/>
+- Run from command prompt with `npm start` or build the full app with `npm run build:platform` (where platform is "win", "mac", or "linux").
-Each version has to be built from its own OS for it to work properly when zipped up (thanks Electron!)
+  - Each version has to be built from its own OS for it to work properly when zipped up (thanks Electron!)

 Now you're ready to play!
 The app is found in `dist/platform-unpacked/PokeRogue.exe` if you built it.